Janity-hub/writing-portfolio/society-and-analysis/why-we-misunderstand-others.md

 Let go of your obsession with “perfect people.”
 You’re not selecting a product, and you're not hiring an employee.
 People aren’t here to meet your expectations.

 Let others be different.
-Let them be flawed, inconsistent, and in progress—just like you.
-That’s how we earn the right to be understood, too.
+Let them be flawed, inconsistent, and in progress—that’s how we earn the right to be understood, too.

 ## Respect Begins with Seeing the Whole Person